A few words about anime trips in general…

 There are a few things to keep in mind when planning a trip - destinations that are often outside the comfort zone of the average tourist.

-- Locations are not always close together, so be prepared to walk a lot.
-Personally, I didn't think this was a bad thing, I just thought it added to the interest!
-Walking along the streets gives you a much closer view of Japan than you might otherwise see, stopping occasionally at suburban konbinos and cafes for bento boxes and other snacks.
-And of course it's possible to meet locals in a completely different way - the threshold to strike up a conversation is greatly reduced when locals spot a foreigner "looking a bit lost".
-Young people in particular are happy to make contact with foreigners, older people are understandably more reserved.
-Don't be pushy though, always remember that the Japanese appreciate tact.
+- The locations aren’t always close by, so be prepared to walk a lot.
+Personally, I didn’t consider this a bad thing, but I think it just added interest!
+Walking along the streets, you can see Japan much closer than you might otherwise see, occasionally stopping at suburban binoculars and cafes to pick up a Bento box and other snacks.
+And, of course, it’s possible to meet locals in a completely different way - the threshold to come in for a chat drops significantly when locals detect a “slightly lost” foreigner.
+Young people in particular are happy to make contact with foreigners, the older ones are understandably more prepared.
+However, don’t be intrusive, always remember that the Japanese value tact.

 Of course, a taxi can also usually move from one place to another (not always), for example if time is a limiting factor, or there are restrictions on exercise that make it impossible to walk much.

-- Download or install a GPS app on your phone that can guide you on the map offline.
-Relying on public WiFi networks for internet access (you can find them at every FamilyMart, Seven-Eleven, train stations, etc.) is sometimes a bit of a hassle.
-It's possible to get around and find your way around, but it's an extra inconvenience.
-It's also always worth taking a free "tourist map" or similar with you from the JR station when you arrive, maps are almost invariably available at the stations.
-Of course they are for locals and therefore in Japanese, but a physical paper map already helps a lot when walking.
+- Download or install a GPS application on your phone that can guide you on the map offline.
+Relying on the Internet connection of public WiFi networks (you can find them in every FamilyMart, Seven-Eleven, train stations, etc.) is sometimes a bit stressful.
+That way you can move on and find your way, but it's an extra inconvenience.
+You should also always bring a free “tourist map” or similar from JR station when you arrive, maps are almost invariably available at stations.
+Sure, they’re for locals and thus in Japanese, but a physical paper map already helps a lot when walking.

 - Take screenshots of the series you are hiking.
 Bring them with you on your phone in pictures or on paper - and take them enough.